Pot Odds & Hand Probabilities

 Do We Call The River?

 The Big Blind bets $160, roughly 70% of the pot, and the Cut-off calls.
-If you call, the pot will be $707, giving you pot odds of 4.42 to 1.
+If you call, you will be getting pot odds of 3.42 to 1.
 You still have the same 15 outs, with a 32.6% probability of hitting your hand.
 The probability increased slightly from the turn because now there are 46 unseen cards, but the odds remain about the same at 2.1 to 1.

 Again, the math says you should make the call, as you have favorable pot odds regarding your hand equity.